-To effectively stop the bad bugs from colonizing your gum line, we simply need to consistently disturb the bad bugs.
-Dr CC Bass called this process ‘disrupt and disorganize’ the bad bugs.
+To effectively stop the thug bugs from colonizing your gum line, we simply need to consistently disturb the thug bugs.
+Dr. CC Bass called this process ‘disrupt and disorganize’ the thug bugs.
 He created a great brushing method and a specially designed toothbrush to accomplish this ‘disrupt and disorganize’ strategy.

 The challenge is that infected areas tend to be a bit tender.

-This is why some people who have active infection find that their gums bleed more when they first start using the Bass brushing technique.
-They are actively disrupting and disorganizing the bad bugs and this active disruption of the bad bugs might bring a bit more blood.
+This is why some people who have active infection find that their gums bleed more when they first start using the Bass Brushing Technique.
+They are actively disrupting and disorganizing the thug bugs and this active disruption of the thug bugs might bring a bit more blood.

 The good news is within days the bleeding will diminish and stop if you persist with ‘operation disrupt and disorganize’ and be willing to consciously ‘massage and stimulate’ the areas that bleed.

-Our popular video ‘How to Brush Your Teeth to Reduce Gum Disease’ tells the story of Dr Bass and shows you the brushing technique that’s so effective to stop bleeding gums.
-For those of you who prefer to read than watch a video, here’s a link to an article on Dr Bass.
+Our popular video ‘How to Brush Your Teeth to Reduce Gum Disease’ tells the story of Dr. Bass and shows you the brushing technique that’s so effective to stop bleeding gums.
+For those of you who prefer to read rather than watch a video, here’s a link to an article on Dr. Bass and his technique.

 Here’s a link to the awesome Dr. Bass brushes.

-Another way you can effectively disrupt and disorganize bad bugs is by flossing.
+Another way you can effectively disrupt and disorganize thug bugs is by flossing.